paser-group/ICPColocation/SELF_NOTES.md

 #### Repository-11

 1. Location:`/Users/arahman/PRIOR_NCSU/SECU_REPOS/ostk-pupp/fuel-plugin-ceilometer-redis-2018-06/deployment_scripts/puppet/modules/redis/tests/init.pp`, `conf_bind => '0.0.0.0'`, used in `init.pp` is used no where ... this is a false positive

+> Actually it is a true positive as 0.0.0.0 is assigned than attribute meaning it will be executed .
+Addressed in TaintPup.

 #### Repository-12